 How to remove acrylic paint from canvas?

-There are a few ways to go about this, but the most common is putting the canvas in the kitchen sink and trying to soak it with hot water for ten minutes.
+There are a few ways to do this, but the most common is putting the canvas in the kitchen sink and trying to soak it in hot water for ten minutes.

 If you need something to use as a scrubbing agent, you can use dishwashing soap or shampoo to help remove any leftover paint.
 You can also rub it with straight vinegar or pour straight vinegar onto the wet canvas.
 Leave it there for 20 minutes before rinsing thoroughly.